miku/haw-di-bim-lv22/VirtualMachine.md

 ## How to use

+The following steps you only need to do once.

 * [ ] Download [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox) open source
   virtualization software for your operating system (e.g. MacOS, Windows, Linux, ...): [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads) -- learn more about what VirtualBox is on Wikipedia: [VirtualBox](https://en.wikipedia.org/wiki/VirtualBox), [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor)